milzj/EnsembleControlSimulation/README.md

 cd code
 plot_nominal_control.py
 ```

+### Notes

+The simulations included in the paper have been generated using Phython 3.10.14.

 ## Having issues

 If you have any troubles please file an issue in the GitHub repository.